BEST THINGS TO DO IN WASHINGTON D.C.

 However, if you make Washington D.C. your base, you can rent a car afterward and go on some awesome road trips from Washington D.C.

 More Travel Tips For Your Washington D.C.
 Trip

-Wondering when to plan your 3-day itinerary for Washington, D.C.?
+Wondering about the best time to visit for your 3-day itinerary in Washington, D.C.?
 Spring and fall have the nicest weather, but that also means the area is much more crowded and expensive.
 If you’re on a budget, visit in either summer or winter – just plan for the hot and humid summer months and the cold and snowy winter months.

 If you decide to come in the spring, then make sure to visit during the famous Cherry Blossom season.
 This is a beautiful display of natural beauty and a huge draw for tourists.
 The average date for the peak bloom occurs between March 15 and April 18.

 Some major attractions, like museums and government buildings, are free to enter but require advance tickets.
 In the White House case, a request must be submitted to a member of Congress at least 21 days in advance of the tour date you want (international visitors must go through their embassy) if you want to see the inside of this famous structure.
 But taking pictures from the street is easy and free and needs no planning.